-Suicidal cognitions were measured by the Suicide Cognition Scale (Rudd, Joiner, & Rajab, 2001): 20 questions about core beliefs of perceived burdensomeness ('I am a burden to my family'), helplessness ('No one can help solve my problems'), unlovability ('I am completely unworthy of love') and poor distress tolerance ('When I get this upset, it is unbearable'), with each answer rated 1 (strongly disagree) to 5 (strongly agree).
+Suicidal cognitions were measured using the Suicide Cognition Scale (Rudd et al., 2001): 20 questions about core beliefs of Perceived Burdensomeness ("I am a burden to my family"), Helplessness ("No one can help solve my problems"), Unlovability ("I am completely unworthy of love") and Poor Distress Tolerance ("When I get this upset, it is unbearable"), with each answer rated 1 (strongly disagree) to 5 (strongly agree).
 Scores on the total scale range from 20-100.
-Scores on the subscale Perceived Burdensomeness (two items) range from 2-10, scores on the subscale Helplessness (five items) range from 5-25, scores on the subscale Unlovability (six items) range from 6-30 and scores on the subscale Poor Distress Tolerance (seven items) range from 7-35.
-In this study we found an alpha reliability of 0.96 for the total scale, of 0.74 for Perceived Burdensomeness, of 0.88 for Helplessness, of 0.90 for Poor Distress Tolerance and of 0.89 for Unlovability.
+Scores on the subscale Perceived Burdensomeness (2 items) range from 2-10, scores on the subscale Helplessness (5 items) range from 5-25, scores on the subscale Unlovability (6 items) range from 6-30 and scores on the subscale Poor Distress Tolerance (7 items) range from 7-35.
+In this study we found an alpha reliability of .96 for the total scale, of .74 for Perceived Burdensomeness, of .88 for Helplessness, of .90 for Poor Distress Tolerance and of .89 for Unlovability.

-Treatment Interventions
+Treatment interventions